StrawberryMilkSoftware/ZTerminal/README.md

 ### Credits
 ZTerminal (ZT) is open-source software owned by Strawberry Milk Software under the MIT license (read more in the LICENSE file).

-ChocoEdit, software bundled into ZTerminal was previously owned by Choco Software, which was acquired by Strawberry Milk Software on December 26, 2022.